Looking for a gluten free meal the whole family will enjoy? Then this Vegetarian Enchilada Casserole is for you!

 I love this take on enchiladas because it makes for great meal prep and almost all the ingredients can be substituted for whatever is already in your kitchen.

-Simple Swaps for the Vegetarian Enchilada Casserole
+Simple Swaps for the Plant-Based Enchilada Casserole

 For example, the vegetables used in the recipe can be substituted for whatever you have on hand, I often swap in sweet potatoes, broccoli, canned corn, or fresh spinach.